 - Seasonal flu vaccines are also being offered across the region.

 - Monoclonal Antibody Treatment might be available for those who have recently tested positive for COVID-19.
-For more information about this treatment and eligibility, read our blog post here.
+Learn more here.

 - Key Reminder: The vaccine will be completely FREE to you, whether you have health insurance or not.
 Providers may charge insurance companies, but never the patient.
 Receiving the vaccine will be totally free to the community.